About Us

 Amiee Wagner

-Dr. Amiee Wagner is an IRB Administrator as well as the Program Chair of Science at Franklin University.
+Dr. Amiee Wagner is a Lead Faculty in Doctoral Studies as well as an IRB Administrator at Franklin University.

 See Dr. Wagner's faculty profile page for more information.